 And here's the USDHUF cross over the same time frame:

-In both our December 30th post and our December 22nd post, we discussed how Hungary was driving a hard bargain with the IMF and EU over negotiations concerning economic policies and the continuation of financial assistance.
+December 22nd post, we discussed how Hungary was driving a hard bargain with the IMF and EU over negotiations concerning economic policies and the continuation of financial assistance.
 As a result of the ongoing deterioration of both the stock market and the currency, the latest news now indicates that the Hungarians are getting ready to cave.
-From Bloomberg Businessweek:

 Jan.
 5 (Bloomberg) -- Hungary is ready to discuss conditions for an International Monetary Fund loan and wants to reach a deal “quickly,” the government said after the forint dropped to a record against the euro and a debt sale fell short.